 The MIL has received several grant awards and most recently was named as one of the 2018 Top 25 Innovations in American Government by the Harvard Kennedy School Ash Center for Democratic Governance and Innovation.

 Julie Latimer brings with her many years of government experience.
-Throughout her career with Multnomah County, she’s worked in a variety of capacities within Department of Social Services, the Chair’s Office, the Health Department, and back to what is now called County Human Services!
+Throughout her career with Multnomah County, she’s worked in a variety of capacities within the Department of Social Services, the Chair’s Office, the Health Department, and back to what is now called County Human Services!
+Happy to be a part of the MIL team!

-Julie is a Portland, OR/Multnomah County native, and fourth generation Oregonian.
-Outside of the office, Julie most treasures time with her family, home, and the outdoors.
+Outside of the office, Julie most treasures time with her family (including the pup), friends, home, and the outdoors.

 Mary has worked for the County since 1990, and describes herself as a proud bureaucrat!
 She believes that it's an absolute responsibility for government to address the role that policies, practices, and investments have played in creating the inequities experienced by our communities today.
 By intentionally centering race in our work, we can take action that makes a difference in the journey towards justice.